extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/basic_cli.rst

       Topology map generated: /tmp/topology_default_20160811-020715.pdf

-Open the topology file that was generated using appropriate software.
+Use any appropriate image reading software to open the topology file.

 -----------------